Guardsman in leak case wanted to kill a 'ton of people': US

 The searches of mass shootings on a government computer should have triggered the computer to generate an immediate referral to security, which could have then led to a more in-depth review of Teixeira’s file, according to Dan Meyer, a lawyer who specializes in military, federal employment and security clearance issues.
 The Air Force’s investigation will probably discover whether a referral was generated — and whether security officers did anything with the information.

+Pentagon spokesman Air Force Brig.
+Gen. Pat Ryder declined to discuss the specifics of Teixeira’s case.
+"We do want to allow the investigation to run its course to get the facts,” Ryder said.

+He told a press briefing that when people using Defense Department computers or phones try to access sites they shouldn't, they get a banner alert and notifications go to their supervisors or security officers.
+"You are subject to monitoring,” Ryder said.

-Teixeira’s lawyers noted that he has no criminal history and would have no access to guns if he was released.
-The incident at his high school was “thoroughly investigated” and he was allowed to come back after a few days and a professional psychological evaluation, they wrote.
+Teixeira’s lawyers said he has no criminal history and would have no access to guns if he were released.
+The incident at his high school was “thoroughly investigated” and he was allowed to come back after a few days and a psychological evaluation, they wrote.
 That investigation was “fully known and vetted ” by the Air National Guard before he enlisted and when he obtained his top secret security clearance, they said.

-Months later, after news outlets began reporting on the documents leak, Teixeira took steps to destroy evidence after news outlets began reporting on the documents leak.
+Months later, after news outlets began reporting on the documents leak, Teixeira took steps to destroy evidence after news outlets began reporting on it.
 Authorities who searched a dumpster at his home found a smashed laptop, tablet and Xbox gaming console, they said.

 Authorities have not alleged a motive.
 Members of the Discord group have described Teixeira as someone looking to show off, rather than being motivated by a desire to inform the public about U.S. military operations or to influence American policy.